-Low mutation frequencies for N417N, N440K, G446S and N764K are most likely a result of poor coverage due to primer drop off.
-There are significant differences in insertions and deletions amongst sub-lineages.
+Low mutation frequencies for K417N, N440K and G446S are most likely a result of poor coverage due to primer drop off.
+There are significant differences in the presence and prevalence of insertions and deletions amongst sub-lineages.

 BA.2 has lowest spike diversity of all Omicron sub-lineages.